jinnzest/complexity-analyzer/README.md

 To run analyzer:
 1. Target/pack/bin/complexity-analyzer(or target/pack/bin/complexity-analyzer.bat on windows).
-2. Input line of numbers and press Enter.
+2. Input the first line of numbers and press Enter, then input the second line of numbers and press Enter etc.
-Or run: echo "1 2 3 4 " | ./complexity-analyzer
+Or run: echo "1 2 3 4
+1 3 3 5
+2 2 3 4" | ./complexity-analyzer

 Input numbers should go from left to right for input arguments number.
+Each new line represents the next measurements run.
+More runs will provide a more exact result.
 For example sequence 1 4 8 17 24 36 52 61 83 100 means that for N=1 measured time is 1 and for N=10 measured time is 10 and complexity is O(N^2).

 The algorithm considers anomalies like 1 4 9 10000 25 36.
-In the case it returns O(N^2) in spite of 10000 anomaly.
+In the case, it returns O(N^2) in spite of 10000 anomaly measurement.